ABBA Museum & Pop House in Stockholm, Sweden

 This article has partner links that I may receive compensation from at no cost to you.
 Thank you for supporting my site by using them!

-The second part of the first night of TBEX Stockholm was held at the Pop House, home of the ABBA Museum and so much more.
+The second part of the first night of TBEX Stockholm was held at the Pop House, home of the ABBA Museum, and so much more.
 The museum is located just south of the Vasa Museum on the island of Djurgården.
-The Pop House is a multi-faceted complex that includes a hotel, bars and restaurants, live events, and several museums.
+The Pop House is a multi-faceted complex with a hotel, bars and restaurants, live events, and several museums.

 We began the evening by making our way through the museums.
 The main attraction is of course ABBA The Museum, but first we passed through a special exhibition about the Eurovision Song Contest.